Fayezismail24/Networking-Basics/Mikrotik/MTCNA/Intial Setup/Wireless/10.Acess List/readme.md

 | **Client Tx Limit**       | Limits the maximum transmission power (Tx) for client devices.                                 |
 | **AP Tx Limit**           | Limits the maximum transmission power (Tx) for the AP.                                         |

+Time Field:

+Time: Specifies the start time for the access rule.
+This can be set in hours and minutes (e.g., 00:00:00 for midnight).

+Duration: Defines the duration of the time period for the rule, such as 1d 00:00:00 for one day.

+Days Selection:

+Below the time field, you can check the days of the week (e.g., Mon, Tue, Wed, Thu, Fri, Sat, Sun) that you want the rule to apply to.

+For example, you can set a rule to only allow access from Monday to Friday during a specified time period.